Pale Oyster Mushroom

 Pale Oysters are mainly a mushroom of the warmer months but can occasionally be found at any time of year.
-It can be hard to tell the difference between a pale Grey Oyster and a darker Pale Oyster mushroom, they generally grow at different times of year but are thought to hybridise making identification even harder.
+It can be hard to tell the difference between a pale Oyster Mushroom and a darker Pale Oyster, they generally grow at different times of year but are thought to hybridise making identification even harder.

 Cap